(edit - updated NSDA evidence guidelines 10-17-14)

 As for individual event entries, students entering in Public Forum can enter one other non-debate event, but not Extemp or Broadcast Announcing.
 The schedule of elimination rounds on Saturday prohibits those two events.

-The top eighteen in each event shall advance to the semi-final round where needed.
-The top eighteen shall be chosen with the lowest cumulative score and tie breakers shall follow the procedure described in the KHSSL Handbook.
+The top twelve in each event shall advance to the semi-final round where needed.
+The top twelve shall be chosen with the lowest cumulative score and tie breakers shall follow the procedure described in the KHSSL Handbook.

 Awards will be presented to the top six in each I.E. category and the top eight in Public Forum Debate.
 Sweepstakes trophies will be presented to the top five schools in I.E.